MicrosoftLearning/MS-4002-Prepare-security-and-compliance-to-support-Microsoft-365-Copilot/Instructions/Labs/LAB_AK_01_Lab2_Ex1_Manage_secure_user_access.md

 7. In the **Account Policies** folder, select **Account Lockout Policy**.

-8. As you can see in the pane that appears, none of the smart lockout parameters have been defined.
+8. As you can see in the middle detail pane, none of the smart lockout parameters have been defined.
 Instead of maintaining these lockout parameters in the Group Policy Management Editor, you're instead going to use the Microsoft Entra admin center.
 While you can use the Group Policy Management Editor, this method is typically used in on-premises Active Directory environments.
 We showed you this editor so that you could see this alternative.
 However, for organizations that strictly use cloud-based services like Microsoft 365, or who find using the Microsoft Entra admin center much more user-friendly than accessing the Group Policy Management Editor, using the **Microsoft Entra admin center** to assign corresponding values in the Entra ID context is preferrable. <br/>

 	Also keep in mind that the lockout behavior and customization options differ between the two methods.
 With the Group Policy Management Editor, you have more granular control over policy settings, including Account Lockout Threshold, Lockout Duration, and Reset Account Lockout Counter After.
 However, using this method requires familiarity with Group Policy and Active Directory administration.
 Conversely, the Account Lockout Policy in Microsoft Entra can't be customized as extensively.
 However, it’s easier to use, even though it lacks some of the fine-tuning options available in Group Policy. <br/>

-	For Adatum, Holly has chosen to use the Microsoft Entra admin center to configure the company's Account Lockout policy. ‎On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon.
-If necessary, maximize your browser window when it opens.
+	For Adatum, Holly has chosen to use the Microsoft Entra admin center to configure the company's Account Lockout policy. ‎On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon, which should be displaying the **Microsoft Entra admin center**.

-9. In your Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **https://portal.office.com**

-10. In the **Sign in** dialog box, you must sign in as Holly Dickson.
-Enter **Holly@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
-Select **Next**. <br/>

-11. In the **Enter password** dialog box, enter the New Administrative Password that you assigned to Holly's account and then select **Sign in**.

-12. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** dialog box that appears, select **Never**.

-13. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
-Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

-14. If a **Find more apps** window or a **Create with Microsoft 365** window appears, select the **X** in the upper top corner of the windows to close them.

-15. On the **Welcome to Microsoft 365** page, in the list of application icons that appear in the side window pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

-16. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane.
-Under **Admin centers**, select **Identity**, which displays the **Microsoft Entra admin center** in a new tab.

-17. In the **Microsoft Entra admin center**, select **Protection** in the navigation pane, and then select **Authentication methods**.
+9. In the **Microsoft Entra admin center**, select **Protection** in the navigation pane, and then select **Authentication methods**

-18. In the **Authentication methods | Policies** page, in the middle pane under the **Manage** section, select **Password protection.**
+10. In the **Authentication methods | Policies** page, in the middle pane under the **Manage** section, select **Password protection.**

-19. In the **Authentication methods | Password protection** window, in the detail pane on the right, enter the following information:
+11. In the **Authentication methods | Password protection** window, in the detail pane on the right, enter the following information:

 	- In the **Custom smart lockout** section: